 Looking for a longer walk?
 Try the Burrington Coombe-Rowberrow circular walk, starting at Burrington Combe this walk takes you through Dolebury Warren, Rowberrow Warren, the Mendips and then back to Burrington.

-What do you think o my guide to top things to do in Cheddar Gorge?
+What do you think of my guide to top things to do in Cheddar Gorge?
 What would you add to this list?
 Let me know in the comments below!
-Need somewhere to stay in Cheddar?
-Why not book a Cheddar hotel online and secure your preferred dates?

 Love this post?
 Why not pin it and share it?

 Disclaimer: Our stay at Strawberryfield Park was complimentary.
 All views remain my own as usual.
 This post may contain affiliate links that earn me a small commission but come at no additional cost to you.
 By clicking these links you are supporting Pip and the City and helping to keep the content free.
 Massive thanks for your ongoing support.